EpicEricEE/typst-droplet/src/droplet.typ

 // Sets the font size so the resulting text height matches the given height.
 //
 // If not specified otherwise in "text-args", the top and bottom edge of the
 // resulting text element will be set to "bounds".
-If the given body does not
-// contain any text, the original body is returned with only the given
-// arguments applied.
 //
 // Parameters:
 // - height: The target height of the resulting text.
-// - threshold: The maximum difference between target and actual height.
 // - text-args: Arguments to be passed to the underlying text element.
 // - body: The content of the text element.
 //
 // Returns: The text with the set font size.
-#let sized(height, ..text-args, threshold: 0.1pt, body) = context {
+#let sized(height, ..text-args, body) = context {
   let styled-text = text.with(
     top-edge: "bounds",
     bottom-edge: "bounds",